Asadhulla Abdulla

-Asadhulla Abdulla (born 19 October 1990) is a Maldivian footballer who plays for Maziya.
+Asadhulla Abdulla (born 19 October 1990) was a Maldivian footballer who played for Maziya.

 International career

-Abdulla made his debut for the Maldives' senior team in its first match of the 2012 Nehru Cup against Nepal in the starting line-up on 23 August 2012.
+Abdulla made his international debut for the Maldives on 23 August, at their first match of the 2012 Nehru Cup against Nepal.
 He was replaced by Ahmed Rasheed in the 63rd minute.
 Abdulla scored his first senior international goal in his debut match, giving the Maldives the lead in the 6th minute.